panoptikoe/powershellcopy/README.md

 # powershellcopy
-script for copying files onto laptops/computers in domain
+scripts for copying files onto laptops/computers in domain